-Red Oak II was actually the brainchild of artist Lowell Davis who grew up in the “real” Red Oak, Missouri, about 18 miles northwest of the “new” Red Oak II.
-The original Red Oak, like many other rural agricultural towns across the country, started to fade sometime after World War II, when people began to move to the cities in earnest.
+Red Oak II was the brainchild of artist Lowell Davis, who grew up in the “real” Red Oak, Missouri, about 18 miles northwest of the “new” Red Oak II.
+Like many other rural agricultural towns across the country, the original Red Oak started to fade sometime after World War II when people began to move to the cities in earnest.

 Red Oak II